PDWhittington/todo/README.md

 * +(daycount) &#8594; positive offset a number of days from today<br/>
 * -(daycount) &#8594; negative offset a number of days from today<br/><br/>

 [Commit Message] &#8594; In the Commit and Sync commands, the commit message is optional.
-If none is supplied, then a standard message detailing date and time of the commit will be used.
+If none is supplied, then a standard message detailing the date and time of the commit will be used.